Heat styling natural gray hair

 What if my grey hair gets damaged due to the use of hot tools?

-Here, it is important to know that heat damage is irreversible.
-The only way to get rid of the damage is to cut off the damaged section of hair.
+It is important to know that heat damage is irreversible.
+The only way to remove it is to cut off the damaged section of hair.

-Or if you don’t wish to cut your hair, disguise the burn with the help of temporary fun colours on the tips or the damaged part of your hair or even apply them all over.
+Or, if you don’t wish to cut your hair, you can disguise the burn by applying temporary fun colours to the tips or damaged areas of your hair or even all over.

 It’s a fantastic way of hiding the damage without compromising hair length.